MC Awardees

 -

-Best Poster in KAMPiNA: Sang-June Park (UCLA) - High dose rate interstitial spine brachytherapy using an intraoperative mobile CT guided surgical navigation system
+Best Abstract in KAMPiNA: Sang-June Park (UCLA) - High dose rate interstitial spine brachytherapy using an intraoperative mobile CT guided surgical navigation system

 2018